New York is home to many iconic destinations but few illicit the same response from throughout the world as Niagara Falls.

 The waterfalls are listed below starting from the south, though you can visit them in whatever order works best for you during your visit.
 Signs throughout the park point the way to each waterfall and the different viewing areas for them.

 When people think of Niagara Falls, Horseshoe Falls is the waterfall that they are most likely thinking of.
+It is not just one of the most impressive waterfalls in New York, but it’s among the most impressive in the entire world.

 This waterfall is 2,700 feet long and drops 165 feet into the gorge below, making it the largest of the three waterfalls in the park.
 Even more impressive, about 90% of the water of the Niagara River drops over this waterfall, and its flow rate makes it the most powerful waterfall in North America.